Skip to content

 HCL Code Generation

-Terramate supports the generation of arbitrary HCL code referencing Terramate defined data.
+Terramate supports the generation of arbitrary HCL code such as Terraform, OpenTofu and other HCL configurations, referencing data such as Variables and Metadata.

 hcl